 If the price moved $0.50 in one direction before a big pullback, my target must be less than $0.50…maybe $0.25 to $0.40…unless I’m willing to hold through a pullback.

 Reward:risk means nothing if the target is unlikely to get hit.
 Take your stop loss size (difference between entry and SL) and multiply it by 2.
-That is how far the price must move to reach your target.
+That is how far the price must move to reach your target with a 2:1 reward:risk.

 Look at recent price moves.
 Based on your entry, does the price move enough to reach that target EASILY?

-Look at how long it took price to move that far in the past, and how price moved.
+Look at how long it took price to move that far in the past, and how price moved on the way to that target (choppy, quick, steady, grindy?).
 Are you willing to hold this trade that long, and through similar conditions?
 See the Price Action Day Trading Cheat Sheet for more on this topic.

 6. I prefer small stop losses or over large